Understanding Future Damages: A Guidebook for Indiana Personal Injury Victims

 The most common future damages awarded in wrongful death cases are loss of future wages, loss of retirement benefits, and loss of pension.
 These damages can be calculated, and then added to a current settlement in present value.
 Present value is the total amount of compensation for current and future losses, but in today’s dollar value.
 Fifty years ago, a dollar had more value than it does today, so the same principal applies to present value calculations.
 Present value estimations must take into consideration certain factors in order to develop an accurate amount of compensation, such as interest rates, tax credits, inflation, and similar economic influences.

 Such legal concepts are not easily understood by anyone not in the legal profession.
-It is important to discuss all of your questions and concerns with an Indiana personal injury attorney who specializes in wrongful death claims.
+It is important to discuss all of your questions and concerns with an Indiana personal injury attorney who handles wrongful death claims.
 We have the knowledge, skills, and professional resources to explain your case in a language someone can easily understand.
 If you have a good case, we will work hard to recover the maximum settlement or verdict for your claim.

 Indiana Wrongful Death Lawyers Who Will Obtain the Settlement Your Loved One Would Want You to Have